-Colored leaves are beginning to fall and the cooler air of Autumn makes us want to cozy up with a hot cup of tea and a spiced bite of something homemade.
-Healthify a favorite Fall recipe by using the goodness of oats, which adds a nutritious punch of fiber and an interesting, chewy texture, making this pumpkin bread slightly denser and more filling than the usual loaf.
+Bye-bye, bikinis, and hello, cuddly sweaters!
+Pumpkin bread has been a longtime favorite for Fall baking, and this recipe is made healthy by using the goodness of oats, which adds a nutritious punch of fiber and an interesting, chewy texture, making this pumpkin bread slightly denser and more filling than the usual loaf.

 Use boxed pumpkin or a canned brand like Farmer's Market that has a BPA-free lining, or you can always bake up your own pumpkin and puree it yourself.

-Toast a slice of this oatmeal pumpkin spice bread and spread on some organic peanut butter for a satisfying breakfast.
+Toast a slice of this oatmeal pumpkin spice bread and spread on some organic nut butter for a satisfying breakfast.
 It's even sweet enough to enjoy as an after-dinner treat.
+Holy mother of pumpkin, this recipe is a keeper; everyone will be asking for it!

 2/3 cup canola oil